New Technologies

 Importance of headphone goals

 Many people in the headphones community have been trained to worry about peaks, but in reality most headphones today don't have major peaks that can't be fixed.
-The real issue,is unresolved “dips”.
+The real issue, is the unresolved “dips”.

 Having large dips "outside" of the ear’s sensitivity area (midrange) causes a more perceptive loss in music information.